Controlled-access highway: Indonesia

 In 2009, the Indonesian government had planned to expand more expressway network in Java island by connecting Merak to Banyuwangi which is the total length of Trans-Java toll road including large cities expressway in Java such as Jakarta, Surabaya, Bandung and its complements is more than 1,000 km.

 The Indonesian government also had planned to build the Trans-Sumatra toll road which connects Banda Aceh to Bakauheni spanning 2,700 km.
 In 2012, the government allocated 150 trillion rupiah for the construction of the toll roads.
 There are three stages of construction of Trans-Sumatra toll road which is expected to be connected together in 2025.

 The other islands in Indonesia such as Kalimantan, Sulawesi also has begun constructed its expressways including connecting Manado to Makassar in Sulawesi and also Pontianak to Balikpapan in Kalimantan.
 However, there are still no plans to build an expressway in Western New Guinea due to its slow population growth.
 Indonesia is expected to have at least 7,000 km of expressway in 2030.

 Iran

 The history of freeways in Iran goes back to before the Iranian Revolution.
 The first freeway in Iran was built at that time, between Tehran and Karaj with additional construction and the studies of many other freeways started as well.
 Today Iran has about 2,160 km of freeway.

 Iraq

-Iraq's network of highways connects it from the inside to neighboring countries such as Syria, Turkey, Kuwait, Saudi Arabia, Jordan and Iran.
+Iraq's network of highways connects it from the inside to adjacent countries such as Syria, Turkey, Kuwait, Saudi Arabia, Jordan and Iran.
 When Saddam Hussein visited the United States, he was impressed at the highway style and ordered the highways to be built in American form.
 Freeway 1 is the longest freeway in the country, connecting from Umm Qasr Port in Basra to Ar Rutba in Anbar, spreading to a new freeway connecting it to Syria and Jordan.
 Iraq has about 45,550 km of highways, with 38,400 km of them paved.